Momentum-Team-17/course/_daily_posts/2023-03-13-welcome_phase3.md

 ## ✅ TODO for Everyone for the First Week

+- Read [this overview of what Web Applications are](https://www.robinwieruch.de/web-applications/) for essential context.
+Up to "Microservices" is what's most relevant to us.
 - Complete this [Goals Reflection exercise]({% link goals_reflection.md %}) to re-energize for what's ahead and focus on what you want to accomplish.
     - Reflect on where you are in this program.
 You've learned a lot and you have a lot left to learn.
 What are YOUR goals?
     - Post a tip from your CONTINUE list, or a request for advice for something that you've been struggling with to our team Slack channel.